Skip to main content

 Republic of Ireland residents working in Northern Ireland, for example, have income tax deducted automatically from their salary under PAYE and paid directly to HMRC.
 They are also likely to be required to declare this income to the tax authorities in the Republic of Ireland.

-There is no equivalent relief for cross-border workers resident in Northern Ireland, who work in the Republic of Ireland, so their annual self assessment tax return to HMRC may result in a 'top-up' UK tax liability.
+There is no equivalent UK tax relief for cross-border workers resident in Northern Ireland, who work in the Republic of Ireland, so their annual self assessment tax return to HMRC may result in a 'top-up' UK tax liability.

 Please note that the Low Incomes Tax Reform Group is a UK-based organisation and we do not provide guidance on Irish tax matters.
 If you require support on your Irish tax position, please refer to Irish Tax and Customs.